Mazyod/ethogram/README.md

 # ethogram

 Telegram bot for ethOS!
+Feel free to use it by adding `@ethogramBot` to a group, or chatting with it directly.

-:warning: **warning**: If you use ethogram bot now, you will need to set it up again soon, because currently the bot is running without any persistence.
-So, any restart to the bot process will lose all configurations.
-Soon, we will add persistence, and reboot the bot. _(ETA 1 week)_
+Since the bot now tracks the chat id's in a file, even if it restarts, we can alert users of downtime, or possible issues with the bot itself by sending status messages (not implemented yet).

 ## Actions